 My kids LOVE french toast in the morning especially when it's made with a SWEET bread like Hawaiian rolls.

-This recipe is something I make very often for them because it is both delicious AND a good source of protein, calcium and vitamin D.
+This Hawaiian Roll French Toast recipe is something I make very often for them because it is both delicious AND a good source of protein, calcium and vitamin D.

-📝 How To Make Hawaiian Bread French Toast
+📝 How To Make Hawaiian Roll French Toast

 Step 1: If using Hawaiian rolls, tear them apart and allow them to sit out for an hour or two if possible.
 This prevents soggy french toast!